gunnerson/battlecity/README.md

 4. Compile the project `cmake --build .`
 5. On author's machine it generated the executable at `./bin/main`

+## Visual Studio
+1. Open the project directory
+2. Click `Build all`
+3. Stare at the screen dumbly while the progress window is stuck on `Collenting data`
+4. When you get tired of waiting for the build to finish click `Rebuild all`
+5. Click `Run` or whatever the green play button is called

 # Progress
 - [x] Window generation
 - [x] Sprites